Table of contents

 - Distracts me from how noisy phones are.

-When a list is introduced by a full sentence, it is also important that each bullet point begins with a capital letter.
+When a full sentence introduces a list, it is also important that each bullet point begins with a capital letter.

 En dash, em dash, hyphen